Steve Reid InNOVAtion Award

-This partnership between the Steve Reid Foundation, PRS for Music Foundation and MODO provides an opportunity for emerging artists that make outstanding music to receive support in the form of:
+This partnership between the Steve Reid Foundation and PRS Foundation provides an opportunity for emerging artists that make outstanding music to receive support in the form of:

 - a grant of up to £1,500 to assist you with creative goals and career development